Juniper/contrail-installer/README.md

     cd contrail-installer
     cp samples/localrc-all localrc

-CONTRAIL_DEFAULT_INSTALL - Set this to True for installation from OpenContrail PPA.
-When set to False, top of trunk OpenContrail bits will be downloaded and compiled.
+CONTRAIL_DEFAULT_INSTALL - Set this to True for installation from OpenContrail binary packages.
+When set to False, trunk OpenContrail bits will be downloaded and compiled.
 Default is to use OpenContrail packages (released version or snapshots).

 PHYSICAL_INTERFACE - This is external interface Vrouter should bind to.
 It should have